Astolfo-Lock/CS2-CLOSER/README.md

 # CS2-CLOSER
-Made with AI chatgpt, copilot etc
+Made with AI chatgpt
+This .py closes CS2 instantly using any key you want to use